CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect jobsite and office contracting decisions.
+• Most commercial leases in New Jersey require proof of general liability coverage, which can affect jobsite and office contracting decisions.

 • The business is regulated by the New Jersey Department of Banking and Insurance, so carriers and policy forms should be reviewed within that market structure.